-Sharing bad news or difficult information with patients and their families is common in healthcare practice.
+Sharing bad news or difficult information with patients and their families is expected in healthcare practice.
+Time needs to be given to prepare for difficult conversations.
 But doctors and nurses often find these conversations difficult to have.
 Consequently, it is not uncommon for them to say they:

 - feel apprehensive,

 - feel uncertain about what a patient may know or want to know,

 - are too emotionally invested in a patient,

 - are compromised by the environment to have private conversations,

 Here is a quote from a doctor who works in cancer services to demonstrate some of these points:

 Breaking bad news, discussing treatment options, or diagnosing patients and families, especially for young patients, can be very difficult and emotionally draining.
 It is difficult in terms of personal emotions and how I am delivering the news, and how the subject is receiving the news.
 And what sort of impact is it going to have on that person and that family?
 Also, what sort of impact is it having on me in the long run?

 This story is a very personal and reflective account and raises several questions that are difficult to answer.
 In the same way, healthcare professionals express these sentiments daily in the media, particularly when looking after patients diagnosed with COVID-19.
 In this case, the situation is further complicated.

 Due to COVID-19, patients are often alone in a hospital or care home, without family or friends by their sides.
 These patients are often seriously ill and fighting for their lives and making difficult conversations much more complicated.
 Additionally, sensitive information is shared with family members over the phone.
 Although we communicate on the phone a lot, it can be a barrier when we need to share difficult news because we can’t see non-verbal communications.
 Let’s not even start on personal protective clothing!
 Indeed, nurses and doctors are telling us of the emotional distress they are facing daily.